+The human services deduction is intended to eliminate any individual income tax imposed on Medicaid recipients who are living in a:

+- Hospital,

+- Skilled nursing facility,

+- Intermediate care facility,

+- Licensed county home,

-The human services deduction is intended to alleviate any individual income tax burden that might be imposed on Medicaid recipients who are living in a hospital, skilled nursing facility, intermediate care facility, licensed county home, licensed boarding or residential home or a certified Christian Science facility.
-The goal of the human services deduction is to reduce the affected individual's adjusted gross income tax liability to zero.
+- Licensed boarding or residential home, or

+- Certified Christian Science facility.

+The goal of the human services tax deduction is to reduce the affected individual's adjusted gross income tax liability to zero (0).